runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 ## Parting Thoughts

-you can write a derivation that gives you access to services, but its generally something I'd avoid except for key-data-concerns key-data-concerns might be things like: the intl service for use by derivations or transforms a clock service for use by time based derivations or transforms but I wouldn't do somthing like give access to the store service or a request service
+You can write a derivation that gives you access to services, but its generally something I'd avoid except for key-data-concerns.
+Key-data-concerns might be things like:

+- the intl service for use by derivations or transforms
+- a clock service for use by time based derivations or transforms

+But I wouldn't do somthing like give access to the store service or a request service.

-they are only annoying if you try to make heavy use of them.
-If you keep it to a few well-thought-out transformations and derivations you can go really far and fast but if you try to put tons of unique computations onto your records, its intentionally annoying the point is to guide you into putting these calculations into the correct spots translations like this are a good use case for transforms and derivations because they are useful to tons of fields and tons of records and relatively simple calcs: you write the function once, register it, and can from then on make use of it in any schema a side-effect of this pattern that is super valuable for some apps is that these functions and transformations follow a contract and pattern simple and descriptive enough that is also lets them cross the client/server boundary lets say you have it setup such that your API returns your schemas then since the API knows the cache shape, and the schema, if you wanted to make the same derivation on the API (say for creating a PDF report) then you can either swap the transform/derivation implementation out for one that works for your API context and/or potentially just share the same function both places from a common lib
+Transformations and Derivations are only annoying if you try to make heavy use of them.
+If you keep it to a few well-thought-out transformations and derivations you can go really far and fast, but if you try to put tons of unique computations onto your records, it is intentionally annoying.

+The point is to guide you into putting these calculations into the correct spots.
+Translations like this are a good use case for Transforms and Derivations because they are useful to tons of fields and tons of records and relatively simple calcs: you write the function once, register it, and can from then on make use of it in any schema.

+A side-effect of this pattern that is super valuable for some apps is that these functions and transformations follow a contract and pattern simple and descriptive enough that is also lets them cross the client/server boundary.

+Lets say you have a setup such that your API returns your schemas.
+It follows since the API knows the shape of the data and the schema that if you wanted to make the same derivation on the API (say for creating a PDF report or CSV export) then you can either swap the transformation/derivation implementation out for one that works for your API context and/or potentially just share the same function both places from a common library.

+Small primitives.
+Constrained.
+But powerful.